Corpus Christi Slip And Fall Attorney

 - Other out-of-pocket expenses incurred because of the injury

 Non-economic damages are harder to assign a monetary value to.
-They include:

 - Physical pain and suffering